azuredevcollege/SAP/sap-oauth-saml-flow/SAPNetWeaverConfiguration/README.md

 ![OAuth IDP](./img/SAPNetweaverSAMLConfiguration3_new.png)

-3. Upload the **metadata file** of the SAPNetWeaver application downloaded during the AAD configuration and confirm the next steps.
+3. Upload the **metadata file** of the SAPNetWeaver application downloaded during the Azure AD configuration and confirm the next steps.
 > If you have not downloaded the federation metadata document see a brief description [here](../AzureActiveDirectoryConfiguration/README.md#Download-the-Federation-metadata-document).

 ![SAML Configuration - Part 2](./img/SAPNetweaverSAMLConfigurationPart2.png)